timescale/docs/use-timescale/distributed-hypertables/about-distributed-hypertables.md

 especially useful if you want to make some chunks readily available for exclusion.

-### Best practices for space partitioning

-Space partitioning is only useful if you have multiple physical disks, each corresponding to a separate tablespace.
-Each disk can then store some of the space partitions.
-If you partition by space without this setup, you increase query planning complexity without increasing I/O performance.

 ### Repartitioning distributed hypertables

 You can expand distributed hypertables by adding additional data nodes.
 If you